 Robert E. McCoy

-Robert E. McCoy has been inspired by architecture and motivated by historic preservation for decades.
-He is a retired Mason City orthopedic surgeon who has been actively involved in the restoration of the Stockman House, the development of the Architectural Interpretive Center and the restoration of the Historic Park Inn Hotel.
-McCoy is also a founding member of Wright on the Park and continues to lead the organization’s Preservation Committee.
+Robert E. McCoy (7/22/1929-10/17/2021) was inspired by architecture and motivated by historic preservation for decades.
+He retired as an orthopedic surgeon who was actively involved in the restoration of the Stockman House, the development of the Architectural Interpretive Center and the restoration of the Historic Park Inn Hotel.
+McCoy was a founding member of Wright on the Park and lead the organization’s Preservation Committee.

 In 1962, he and his wife, Bonnie, purchased the Blythe House in Mason City, which was designed by architect Walter Burley Griffin.
 In 1967, McCoy wrote an article for the “Prairie School Review” about Mason City’s Rock Glen-Rock Crest area and the Frank Lloyd Wright and Griffin designed homes and buildings.

 McCoy’s talents stretch far beyond the RCSHP.
-We are honored to have his support and guidance as we work to ensure that architecturally important buildings continue to be preserved for generations to come.
+We are honored to have had his support and guidance as we work to ensure that architecturally important buildings are preserved for generations to come.